timosalm/tap-cartographer-workshop/workshop/workshop/content/exercises/sc-ootb.md

 VMware Tanzu Application provides a **full integration of all of its components via out of the box Supply Chains** that can be customized for customers' processes and tools.

-The following four out of the box supply chains are provided with Tanzu Application Platform:
+The following three out of the box supply chains are provided with Tanzu Application Platform:

 - Out of the Box Supply Chain Basic
 - Out of the Box Supply Chain with Testing